Kempe's universality theorem: Simpler drawing linkages

 Several approaches have been taken to simplify the drawing linkages that result from Kempe's universality theorem.
 Some of the complexity arises from the linkages Kempe used to perform addition and subtraction of two angles, the multiplication of an angle by a constant, and translation of the rotation of a link in one location to a rotation of a second link at another location.
 Kempe called these linkages additor, reversor, multiplicator and translator linkages, respectively.
 The drawing linkage can be simplified by using bevel gear differentials to add and subtract angles, gear trains to multiply angles and belt or cable drives to translate rotation angles.

 Another source of complexity is the generality of Kempe's application to all algebraic curves.
 By focusing on parameterized algebraic curves, dual quaternion algebra can be used to factor the motion polynomial and obtain a drawing linkage.
 This has been extended to provide movement of the end-effector, but again for parameterized curves.

 Specializing the curves to those defined by trigonometric polynomials has provided another way to obtain simpler drawing linkages.
-Bezier curves can be written in the form of trigonometric polynomials therefore a linkage system can be designed that draws any curve that is approximated by a sequence of Bezier curves.
+Bézier curves can be written in the form of trigonometric polynomials therefore a linkage system can be designed that draws any curve that is approximated by a sequence of Bézier curves.

 Visualizations

-Below is an example of a single-coupled serial chain mechanism, designed by Liu and McCarthy, used to draw the trifolium curve (left) and the hypocycloid curve (right).
-Using SageMath, their design was interpreted into these images.
-The source code can be found on GitHub.
+Below is an example of a single-coupled serial chain mechanism, designed by Liu and McCarthy, used to draw the trifolium curve (left) and a hypocycloid curve (right).